AckeeCZ/ackee-android-snapshots/README.md

 The library uses a versioning scheme that reflects compatibility with its core dependencies:

-### Core Module
+### Framework Module

-The core module version includes the Compose BOM version as a suffix:
+The framework module version includes the Compose BOM version as a suffix:
 ```
 {base_version}-{compose_bom_version}
 ```

-Example: `0.1.0-2024.10.00`
+Example: `0.1.0-2024.02.00`

 ### Paparazzi Module
 The Paparazzi module version includes the Paparazzi version as a suffix:
 ```
 {base_version}-{paparazzi_version}
 ```

-Example: `0.1.0-1.3.5`
+Example: `0.1.0-1.3.1`

-### Common Module
+### Annotations Module

-The common module uses only the base version without any suffix:
+The annotations module uses only the base version without any suffix:
 ```
 {base_version}
 ```
 Example: `0.1.0`

 This versioning strategy helps users:
 - Track compatibility with specific Compose and Paparazzi versions
 - Choose the right artifact version for their setup
 - Avoid version conflicts with their project's dependencies

-Note: The library intentionally does not set Compose or Paparazzi versions.
+Note: The library intentionally does not set Compose or Paparazzi versions to prevent version conflicts.
 You need to specify these versions in your project to ensure compatibility with your setup.

 ## Configuration